×

 If you have not spent a lot of time in Japan, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Japan can be a great investment, as the country has a strong economy and real estate market.
 However, it is important to consider the cost of living in Japan, as well as the cost of purchasing a home.
 Renting a home in Japan can be a more affordable option, as it allows you to live in the country without the long-term commitment of buying a home.
 Additionally, renting a home in Japan can provide more flexibility, as you can move to a different area or change your living arrangements more easily than if you had purchased a home.
-Ultimately, the decision to buy or rent a home in Japan depends on your individual needs and financial situation," said one expat who made the move to Japan.
+Ultimately, the decision to buy or rent a home in Japan depends on your individual needs and financial situation," remarked one foreigner who made the move to Japan.

 What do I need to know when buying property in Japan?